“Your pitch needs drama.”

 It was our second pitch workout session, and the startup CEO had worked the material hard between versions.

 The content in the second version started well.
-She outline a big problem that many of her firm’s customers were facing, the problem which her team fixes.
+She outline a big problem that many of her firm’s customers were facing, the problem which her team specialize in.

-But from defining the problem, the pitch went right into the solution the startup offers.
+But from defining the problem, her pitch went right into the solution the startup offers.

 Great storytelling requires drama.

-In a novel or a film, when the hero sees the challenge ahead, the novelist, the screenplay writer takes it one step deeper.
+In a novel or a film, when the hero sees the challenge ahead, the novelist, the screenplay writer takes it one step deeper… with the content!

 So the CEO and I worked on quantifying the problem.

-What are the human costs (stress, absenteeism, demotivation)?
-What are the financial costs, the impact on the bottom line?
+What would the financial costs be?
+What would be the impact on the bottom line?

 That was the beginning of a compelling storyline, with twists and turns not quite as riveting as a thriller, but drama… steeped in business reality.